 Turn to The Tidy Home Joy Journal for a series of prompts that help you identify aspects of your life that are going well and others that present opportunities for improvement.
 You can use this tool to help you shape your unplug activities accordingly.

-For example, with gratitude, I’m temporarily letting go of the following things that dominate my schedule during my 15 day Mindful Unplug:
+For example, with gratitude, I temporarily pause of things that tend to dominate my schedule:

 Set out-of-office notifications or have conversations with loved ones to help them understand why you are stepping away and, most importantly, that you’re coming right back!